pingcap/talent-plan/rust/projects/project-4/project.md

 _Note: the next two sections describe a fairly complex set of benchmarks.
 They can be written (probably… nobody has done it yet), but it may be challenging both to understand and to write efficiently.
-These sections do introduce some useful criterion features, but if it's too overwhelming it's ok to skip to [part 8][next] (and file a bug about what didn't work for you).
+These sections do introduce some useful criterion features, but if it's too overwhelming it's ok to skip [forward] (and file a bug about what didn't work for you).
 On the other hand, the difficulty here may present a good learning opportunity.
 Finally, implementing these benchmarks as described requires a way to shutdown `KvsServer` programmatically (i.e. without sending `SIGKILL` and letting the OS do it), which we have not previously discussed._

-[next]: #user-content-part-8-reduced-contention-shared-data-structures
+[forward]: #user-content-background-the-limit-of-locks

 So as part of this you will need to make sure the `SledKvsEngine` implementation you wrote as part of the previous project works again in this multithreaded